 No matter the product or material being manufactured, warehouses and factories must take the necessary steps to ensure fire safety precautions are in place.

-In order to provide the highest quality service to our customers, many Churches Fire technicians are qualified in several fire safety disciplines.
+In order to provide the highest quality service to our customers, many Churches Fire & Security technicians are qualified in several fire safety disciplines.

 Fire Door Safety Week was introduced in 2013 by the British Woodworking Federation (BWF), the BWF Fire Door Alliance (an evolution of the BWF CERTIFIRE Scheme) and the Fire Door Inspection Scheme (FDIS).

 In thousands of shops, schools, care homes, apartments, factories and offices across the UK, fire doors are in daily operation.